Mental health and learning disability

 In the region of 1.5 million people are referred to NHS mental health therapy services every year, with around 200,000 people being substantively employed by the NHS to care for the people who need these mental health services.
 However, building and maintaining a qualified workforce of committed staff can be particularly challenging in mental health and learning disability services.
 The nature of the work is incredibly demanding and requires dedicated, compassionate individuals and relies on a multitude of different health professions.
 There is also significant competition from those providing private mental health services, with more flexible working patterns and better pay.

 Part of the £1.8bn investment detailed in the 2016 Mental Health Five Year Forward View was to recruit and retain a sufficient mental health workforce in order to deliver and support delivery of more accessible services.
-Since 2017, the number of professional mental health staff has grown by around 8,400 which did not reach the level needed to meet the target of 11,000 additional mental health professionals by 2020/21.
-On top of this, the Mental Health Implementation Plan published in 2019 outlined ambitions to increase the number of mental health professionals by some 27,460 by 2023/24.
+The Mental Health Implementation Plan published in 2019 outlined ambitions to increase the number of mental health professionals by some 27,460 by 2023/24 – this appears to have been met, with the number of mental health staff working in the NHS having increased by over 31,000 full-time equivalents between September 2019 and September 2023.

-Mental health nurse numbers have been in decline in the last few years, despite the increase in demand for mental health services.
-As at September 2021, the number of mental health nurses appears to have decreased by over 4,000 since September 2009.
+Mental health nurse numbers have been in decline over the longer, despite the increase in demand for mental health services.
+In December 2023, the number of mental health nurses was nearly 2,729 higher than a year prior, but appears to have decreased by 138 since December 2009.

 About the target: Health Education England’s 2017 mental health workforce strategy outlined ambitions for an additional 8,100 mental health nursing and midwifery staff.
 More recently, the 2019 Mental Health Implementation Plan stated an ambition of 4,220 mental health nurses in addition to the initial HEE targets.

 Allied health professionals working in mental health services comprise a variety of different roles, such as therapists, scientists, technicians and managers.
-Since 2017, the number of such staff has increased by over 7,500 – exceeding the initial target to recruit an additional 4,200 allied health professionals by 2021.
-Based on current levels of workforce growth, it is also on track to deliver 8,130 more psychological professionals by 2023/24.
+Between 2017 and 2021, the number of such staff increased by 4,800 – exceeding the initial target to recruit an additional 4,200 allied health professionals by then.
+A further commitment was made in 2019 to deliver 8,130 more psychological professionals by 2023/24.
+The number of staff have increased by 8,503 between September 2019 and December 2023.

 About the target: Health Education England’s 2017 mental health workforce strategy outlined ambitions for an additional 4,200 allied health professionals working in mental health.
 On top of this, the 2019 Mental Health Implementation Plan detailed targets for 8,130 more psychologists and other psychological professionals.
 These ambitions combined are represented by the blue dashed line.
 However, caution should be taken when comparing these targets to the workforce data we have used, particularly as it is unclear from the NHS Digital data which specific professions should be included in this measure.
-We have included those in the ‘Art/Music/Drama therapy’, ‘Multi-therapies’, ‘Applied Psychology’ and ‘Psychological Therapy’ care settings who are classified as ‘Allied health professions’, ‘Other scientific, therapeutic & technical staff’, ‘Support to AHPs’ or ‘Support to other ST&T’.
+We have included those who are classified as ‘Scientific, therapeutic & technical staff’ within NHS Digital’s quarterly publication of the NHS mental health workforce.

 In 2015, the Migration Advisory Committee listed core psychiatry as an occupation experiencing a high rate of staff shortages.
 More recently, there has been an effort to address this gap, and although there has been an increase of 215 full-time equivalent consultants since September 2017, this increase was not enough to meet the target set by Health Education England.